 How donations allow Roswell Park's interfaith chaplain program to provide spiritual "medicine" to cancer patients.

 The day Ray Hawker arrived at Roswell Park to begin treatment for leukemia, his wife, Geri, went to the hospital chapel to pray.
-There she met Rev. Richard Kaylor, Protestant Chaplain in the Pastoral Care Department.
+There she met Rev. Richard Kaylor, former Protestant Chaplain in the Pastoral Care Department.
 "We had a long conversation about cancer and the diagnosis and where it leads," recalls Geri.
 "Just his presence made me feel so good.

 "Everything we spoke about with him was about hope in a spiritual sense.
 My husband looked forward to seeing him.
 He realized he needed something to hang onto, somewhere to draw strength from."